holachek/6111-heartaware/README.md

 #### Xilinx IP Modules
 Our project uses a few Xilinx IP core modules.

+#### Font
+We used the excellent [Dosis](http://www.impallari.com/dosis) font by Impallari, released under the Open Font License.

+#### Font to Bitmap
+Thanks to Codehead for [Bitmap Font Generator](http://www.codehead.co.uk/cbfg/), a way to generate bitmap font files from any fonts.

 #### COE Conversion
 Thanks to Javier Merino for [coetool](http://jqm.io/files/coetool/), a simple Python-based conversion utility to generate COE files from JPG/PNG/BMP images.